Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README_ui.md

 The rules implemented in the tool are can be found in the Constraints documentation (Found in docs/constraints.md)

 ## NHS AI Lab Skunkworks
-The project is carried out by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.
+The project was adapted from the work carried out by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.

 Find out more about the [NHS AI Lab Skunkworks](https://www.nhsx.nhs.uk/ai-lab/ai-lab-programmes/skunkworks/).
 Join our [Virtual Hub](https://future.nhs.uk/connect.ti/system/text/register) to hear more about future problem-sourcing event opportunities.
 Get in touch with the Skunkworks team at [aiskunkworks@nhsx.nhs.uk](aiskunkworks@nhsx.nhs.uk).

+For any issues with this UHPT version of the scheduler, please contact Emily O'Brien at e.obrien6@nhs.net

 ## Acknowledgements
-This tool is developed, in part, based on [GASchedule.py](https://github.com/mcychan/GASchedule.py) which was used as a starting point for this project
+This tool is adapted from the skunkworks [initial scheduler](https://github.com/nhsx/skunkworks-nursing-placement-schedule-optimisation) which was, in part, based on [GASchedule.py](https://github.com/mcychan/GASchedule.py) which was used as a starting point for this project